saulfm08/django-support-requests/README.md

     ```bash
     python manage.py createsuperuser
     ```
-    You can also ran the `create-certificate.sh` script to create a super user.
+    You can also ran the `entrypoint.sh` script to create a super user.
 The password is defined in the `.env` file by the `ADMIN_PASS` variable.

 9. Run the application locally using the Django Web Server; you can access it using the following url `http://<ip>:<port>/admin`, using the user and password defined in the previous step: